codacy-open-source-projects-scans/mongodb/src/mongo/db/timeseries/README.md

 New V1 buckets will no longer be created in 8.0+, but existing V1 buckets from upgrades will continue to be supported.
 Closed V1 buckets can be reopened, and will be compressed when more measurements are inserted into them.
-Specifically, the bucket will be compressed as v2 the [moment it is reopened](https://github.com/mongodb/mongo/blob/4ccd7e74075ac8a9685981570b575acf74efe350/src/mongo/db/timeseries/timeseries_write_util.cpp#L721), and the insert [will then operate](https://github.com/mongodb/mongo/blob/4ccd7e74075ac8a9685981570b575acf74efe350/src/mongo/db/timeseries/timeseries_write_util.cpp#L1075-L1081) on a compressed bucket.
+Specifically, the bucket will be sorted and compressed as V2 the [moment it is reopened](https://github.com/mongodb/mongo/blob/r8.0.0/src/mongo/db/timeseries/timeseries_write_util.cpp#L738-L745), and the insert [will then operate](https://github.com/mongodb/mongo/blob/r8.0.0/src/mongo/db/timeseries/timeseries_write_util.cpp#L1119-L1125) on a compressed bucket.

 ### BSONColumnBuilder